 The room was cavernous, with a transparent-steel dome showing the true nature of his prison.
 He thought the atmosphere was somewhat artificial.
 Now he knew why.
 Before him just outside was a moon-like landscape of an asteroid.
 Built on it and in it was the station he called home for the past several months.
 From what he could see, it was a considerably fortified, with heavy weapons mounted along positions all across the landscape.
 By the stars, he could not make out where he was but he did see some familiar stellar formations that confirmed he was somewhere in the Cluster.
 He vaguely remembered a massive outer-rim stellar debris field marking one border of the Cluster.
 I think they called it the Pelvarvis Belt.
 This could have been it.

 However, apparently the station had not been operational for some years.
-It was a relic of the war years, built during after his accident.
-He recognized much of the technology but other parts of it was new.
-As someone explained to Argus later, part of the peace accords between the humans and the Sarginians was this big station.
+It was a relic of the war years, constructed after his accident.
+He recognized much of the technology but other tech was new.
+As someone explained later, part of the peace accords between the humans and the Sarginians was this big station.
 The Terran Expanse Authority handed it over as a peace offering.
 From the view, Argus could tell it was a massive weapons platform.
 He wasn’t sure if it was still functional or not.

 “Thanks you, sir. ” was all he could say.

 “You have been a considerable source of controversy here, sir.
 We knew one day the human past would come back to haunt us, but we never thought it would be in pure form like you.”
 Pure form?
 Interesting way to put it.
 Standing behind him was someone he recognized – the administrative assistant to Sparx, a young human man named Graves Diorvan.
 He and his little robotic assistant hovering behind him quickly rushed through the crowd that was forming around Argus to rescue him from the throng.